X

 Liver supplements have become increasingly popular, likely due to an alarming rise in conditions that can harm liver function, like those that make up metabolic syndrome.

-Liver supplements are products that claim to help improve your liver function, usually by suggesting they can cleanse, detox, or restore your liver.
-A healthy liver, however, doesn’t need to be cleansed or detoxed; it does that on its own.
+Liver-focused dietary supplements are products that claim to help improve your liver function, usually by suggesting they can cleanse, detox, or restore your liver.
+A healthy liver, however, doesn’t need to be cleansed or go through detoxification; it does that on its own.

-Liver supplements claim to be able to undo the damage the liver has taken over decades of filtering toxins from your blood.
+There are many supplements touted as the “best liver supplements,” claiming to be able to undo the damage the liver has taken over decades of filtering toxins from your blood.
 However, the liver was designed to filter out toxins.
+Don’t forget that these supplements are not overseen by the Food and Drug Administration (FDA).

 Although a supplement may claim to repair damage caused by excessive alcohol use or high blood sugar, it’s important to understand that the only way for the liver to maintain healthy function is by eliminating the bad health habits that are causing the dysfunction.